Men's Dress Reform Party: Leadership

 Alfred Charles Jordan, Sir Arbuthnot Lane and Dr. Caleb Williams Saleeby served as the leaders of the Clothing Subcommittee and led the charge to form their own party, with Williams as the Chairman of the Council of the Party.
-Founding members also included the members of the former Clothing Subcommittee, the Dean of St Paul's Cathedral, the Very Revd William Inge, Guy Kendall, Richard Sickert, Ernest Thesiger, and Leonard Williams.
+Founding members also included the members of the former Clothing Subcommittee, the Very Revd William Ralph Inge (the Dean of St Paul's Cathedral), Guy Kendall, Richard Sickert, Ernest Thesiger, and Leonard Williams.

 Ideology

-John Carl Flügel, a psychologist and member of the MDRP, claimed since the end of the 18th century men had been ignoring the colorful, elaborate, and varied forms of "masculine ornamentation."
+John Flügel, a psychologist and member of the MDRP, claimed since the end of the 18th century men had been ignoring the colorful, elaborate, and varied forms of "masculine ornamentation."
 He called this time the Great Masculine Renunciation.
 "Man," Flügel claimed, had "abandoned his claim to be considered beautiful.
 He henceforth aimed at only being useful."
 This view aligned with that of founding member of the Men's Dress Reform Party, William Ralph Inge.
 Inge believed that the democratic movements of the French Revolution had led to the increasingly dull male look: "to escape the guillotine, dress as bourgeois as possible."
 The party's goals were largely reactions to circumstances brought on by World War I. They saw the everyday man as "oppressed by capitalist labor" and saw his clothes as "depressing" and lacking in creativity.
 The military-style uniformity of the interwar period had created a culture of men who were happy to see others dressed like them, as opposed to seeing those who craved individuality.
 World War I also brought increased unemployment, which caused state intervention, which the Men's Dress Reform Party saw as the "oppression of professionals".
 Lastly, the status of women in society was changing.
 Feminism was developing in the interwar period, as women had taken over for men during World War I in jobs, schools, and social life.
 This threatened men, causing some to feel "like accessories to women".
 The MDRP sought to improve the health and hygiene of men by changing their dress, as they saw the typical male styles and materials growing more restrictive and harmful, while women's clothing was increasingly becoming more "emanicipating" Their goals included "freeing the neck" by wearing the "Byron collar" which was an open-front collar, and gaining approval of the kilt as everyday wear for men.
 They also preferred blouses instead of shirts, sandals over shoes, and shorts or breeches to trousers.
 The party felt that hats and coats were only acceptable in appropriate weather, and that underclothing should be loose.
 Most of these rules were already acceptable for occasions such as vacation, but the party looked to make these the standard for town, professional, and evening dress.